rgargi/flutter_clock/my_flutter_clock/README.md

 ## Flutter Clock

-This is a modified version of section_clock repository
+This is a modified version of section_clock repository.

 This is a simple clock featuring a bar on the bottom which shows how much of the hour has passed.
 The border color and the bar color change according to the weather.